 - Brewster Cheese: According to Brewster Dairy, their Swiss cheese has a sweet, nutty, mellow flavor.

-- Dutch Farms: It melts beautifully, notes Dutch Farms, making it a great addition to casseroles.
+- Dutch Farms: This option melts beautifully, notes Dutch Farms, making it a great addition to casseroles.

 - Graham Farms Cheese: This cheese offers a creamy texture with a mild, nutty tang.